Horbenkodev/hugo-blog/content/posts/a-timely-introduction-to-intelligent-process-automation/index.md

 * How can we do more added-value work if we automate more mundane tasks?

 Intelligent process automation could solve a wide range of problems, across dozens of sectors.
-Firstly, we should quickly go over: ***What is Intelligent Process Automation?***
+Firstly, we should quickly go over: **What is Intelligent Process Automation?**

----

-*Intelligent Process Automation (IPA) is the automation of processes using the most appropriate technologies, such as AI (artificial intelligence), ML (machine learning), [computer vision](https://anadea.info/blog/5-ways-computer-vision-is-revolutionizing-healthcare), neural networks, and cognitive automation.*
+{{< advert >}}Intelligent Process Automation (IPA) is the automation of processes using the most appropriate technologies, such as AI (artificial intelligence), ML (machine learning), [computer vision](https://anadea.info/blog/5-ways-computer-vision-is-revolutionizing-healthcare), neural networks, and cognitive automation.{{< /advert >}}

----

 IPA projects often result in a system, or interconnected range of systems that streamline manual processes, taking the strain off human team members so they can work more efficiently on tasks and projects that require insight, imagination, and creativity.
 IPA can be implemented in knowledge-economy companies and those in the manufacturing sectors and supply chains.